totalspectrum/loadp2/README.md

 ^a: send control-A; similarly for ^b, ^c, etc.
 ^0, ^1, etc.: starts a decimal escape sequence.
 The decimal number is translated to a single ASCII character and sent
 ```
 Note that it is difficult to use decimal escape sequences that are followed by digits; for example to send ASCII 11 followed by the digit 2 one cannot do `send(^112)` because this will be interpreted as sending an ASCII 112.
-You may work around this by translating the digit into a further escape sequence, e.g. `send(^11^50)` (the ASCII code for "2" is 50).
+You may work around this by translating the digit into a further escape sequence, e.g. `send(^11^50)` (the ASCII code for "2" is 50), or by splitting the send up into something like `send(^11) send(S)`.

 ### binfile